NagorBezi/PyDice/README.md

 # PyDice
 This is a dice coded in python.
-Press space to 'roll' the dice.

 Requirments: